kapteyn-astro/kapteyn/SPHINX/wcsgrattutorial.rst

    corresponding to the missing spatial axis.

-For the next example we use the same FITS file (mclean.fits) and demonstrate
+For the next example we use the same FITS file (mclean.fits).

-Example: ex5_spectraltypes.py - Plot grid lines for different spectral translations
+Example: wcsg_spectraltypes.py - Plot grid lines for different spectral translations

-.. plot:: EXAMPLES/ex5_spectraltypes.py
+.. plot:: EXAMPLES/wcsg_spectraltypes.py
    :include-source:
    :align: center